Sonosfera

 Key takeaway: You cannot make Spotify legal in a Dubai salon under any circumstances.
 You need a dedicated commercial music platform.

 The safest way to play Spotify salon Dubai alternatives is using a direct-licensed, commercial background music service like Sonosfera.
-It costs £19.99 per month (approximately AED 93) and includes all necessary licensing without requiring separate EMRA or ESMAA agreements.
+It costs AED 99 per month and includes the rights needed for eligible Sonosfera catalogue playback without requiring separate EMRA or ESMAA agreements.

 Sonosfera solves both Dubai-specific risks instantly.

-Second, the content risk disappears.
-Sonosfera focuses heavily on instrumental, ambient, and lo-fi electronic music.
-By removing lyrics entirely, you completely eliminate the risk of accidentally broadcasting explicit or culturally inappropriate content.
+Second, content risk is easier to manage.
+Sonosfera focuses heavily on instrumental, ambient, and lo-fi electronic music, which reduces the chance of accidentally broadcasting explicit or culturally inappropriate lyrics.

 You get the perfect, relaxing atmosphere for treatments without the anxiety of a random inappropriate track playing mid-service.
 You can browse our music style to hear exactly what this sounds like.